clangen/homebrew-musikbox/README.md

-# homebrew-musikcube
+# homebrew-musikbox

-a homebrew formula for the musikcube project.
+a homebrew formula for the musikbox music player.

-this will compile libmusikcube and the musikbox frontend.